StoneOrbits/VortexEngine/docs/vortex-devices/duo/programming-guide/index.md

 With wireless programming, a mode is transmitted from a Chromadeck to a Duo using the built-in Mode Sharing system.
 This allows you to update individual modes without removing the Duo casing or its battery.

-Wireless programming is the only option if you are using an Android device with your Chromadeck.
+Wireless programming is the only option if you are using a mobile device with your Chromadeck.

 **Recommended when:**